privacysandbox/privacy-sandbox-demos/services/home/docs/demos/publisher-ad-quality-req.md

 Often publishers have requirements on the types of ads they’re willing to display for example:

-- Excluding adult only ads.
+- Excluding adult only ads
-- Including ads only for relevant product types based on quality metrics.
+- Including ads only for relevant product types

 During the Protected Audience auction, SSPs can implement this behavior by using a combination of DSP-supplied metadata with the bid and the SSP's own creative metadata stored in its Key/Value (K/V) server that the SSP might have gathered from an out-of-band review process.